BEGINNER'S GUIDE

 • Daylily nurseries.
 Due to the increased popularity of the daylily, there are more and more daylily nurseries open to the public.
 Check with members of of your local daylily club to find out if there are any in your area.

 • Local commercial garden and home centers.
 Historically, these have not be a particularly good place to buy daylilies as they often don't sell registered cultivars but instead sell pots marked 'red daylily' or 'yellow daylily'.
 Even when they do carry named varieties they are frequently reported to be incorrectly marked due to poor handling by employees.
-Never the less, I mention them here because they do frequently sell daylilies and there are some locations that sell correctly marked cultivars.
+Nevertheless, I mention them here because they do frequently sell daylilies and there are some locations that sell correctly marked cultivars.

 • Trades - Daylilies multiply and trading your excess with other daylily growers is a popular way to add to your collection.